 One of the exclusive benefits available to The Royal Golf Club Members is our maintenance of your official handicap.
 Producing your up-to-date handicap certificate will ensure your acceptance to play at thousands of other golf courses around the world should the opportunity present itself.

-The handicap system operated in Bahrain is the CONGU system.
+The handicap system operated in Bahrain is the WHS system which is managed by the Bahrain Golf Association.

-Members can view their handicap by clicking here.
+Members can view their previous CONGU handicap by clicking here.

 How to obtain a handicap